 For most people, I believe Dashlane is the better option.
 It is stronger at storing private documents and information, and more intuitive at filling in web forms.
 It also offers full-featured password auditing without requiring an additional subscription and offers to change your passwords automatically.

-Are you having difficulty deciding?
+Are you having difficulty deciding between Dashlane and Keeper Password Manager?
 I recommend you take advantage of their 30-day free trial periods to see for yourself which best meets your needs.